ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 * Import data to a project.
 * Build a machine learning model.
+* Deploy the model and try out the API.
-* Deploy and Test your model.
+* Test the model.
 * Re-train your model - pending.

 ## Products